 Cleriece Whitehill – Secretary, Director of Community Outreach

-To care for and to reduce the suffering and unnecessary euthanasia of feral (community) cats through trap, neuter, return (TNR).
+To care for and to reduce the suffering and unnecessary euthanasia of feral (community) cats through trap, neuter, and return (TNR).

 To provide cat food, shelter, and other related supplies for the cats in our care.

-To educate communities about the value of TNR both ethically and financially.
+To educate communities about the value of TNR— both ethically and financially.

 —Trapping feral cats

-—Transporting cats to our holding facility or to vet appointments
+—Transporting cats to our holding facility

-—Returning them to their colonies
+—Returning cats to their colonies

-—Supporting our foster parents with supplies and veterinary advice, and
+—Supporting fosters with supplies and advice

 —Working with local adoption centers like the fabulous Catnip Cat Cafe to provide potential adopters with a chance to meet our kitties